The distinguished surname Coli can be traced back to the ancient and beautiful region of Sicily

 1320-c.
 1370), an Italian painter of the Trecento; Cola di Rienzo (or di Rienzi) (c.

-1313-1354), an Italian medieval politician and popular leader; Malteo Colaci, an intellectual during the 15th century; Agostino and Benedetto Colazza were priests...
-Another 73 words (5 lines of text) are included under the topic Early Coli Notables in all our PDF Extended History products and printed products wherever possible.
+1313-1354), an Italian medieval politician and popular leader; Malteo Colaci, an intellectual during the 15th century; Agostino and Benedetto Colazza were priests in Velletri in 1506; Sante Colazza was priest of the Commune...
+Another 62 words (4 lines of text) are included under the topic Early Coli Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coli family to the New World and Oceana